 The default management tool has been changed to Cluster WebUI.
-If you want to use the conventional WebManager as the management tool, click WebManager of Cluster WebUI or specify "http://management IP address of management group or actual IP address:port number of the server in which EXPRESSCLUSTER Server is installed/main.htm" in the address bar of a web browser.
+If you want to use the conventional WebManager as the management tool, specify "http://management IP address of management group or actual IP address:port number of the server in which EXPRESSCLUSTER Server is installed/main.htm" in the address bar of a web browser.